 PetSmart is the top dog and the cat's meow in its industry.
 The #1 US specialty retailer of pet food and supplies operates about 1,350 stores in the US, Canada, and Puerto Rico in addition to an e-commerce site.
 The retailer offers a noteworthy 11,000 products, which range from scratching posts to iguana harnesses.
 Products, which are also sold through the PetSmart website, are marketed under national brands and its own private labels.
 Unique to PetSmart, its stores provide in-store PetsHotel boarding facilities, grooming services, and obedience training.
 The company's 20%-owned vet services firm Medical Management International (known as Banfield) offers its services in about 850 stores.
-Investment company BC Partners is buying PetSmart.
+Investment company BC Partners bought PetSmart in 2015.

 The pet products retailer and services provider organizes its business into two segments: merchandise (88% of sales in 2014 -- the last year it reported as a public company) and services (11%).
 The remaining 1% of revenue falls under its Other category.